calacademy-research/minibar/README.md

-        -T trims barcode and primer from each end of the sequence, then outputs record -C similar to S but uses upper/lower case to show found barcode indexes and primers -CC also colors found barcode blue, primer green if found, primer red otherwise
+        -T trims barcode and primer from each end of the sequence, then outputs record -C similar to S but uses upper/lower case to show found barcode indexes and primers -CC also colors found barcode blue, primer green if found, primer red otherwise -D diagnostic output, instead of sequence displays edit distances of index and primer matches

         -cols <int_list> column position in barcode_file for: sample, fwd index, fwd primer, rev index, rev primer (default: 1,2,3,4,5 if 5 cols; 1,3,4,5,6 if 6 cols; 1,3,4,6,7 if 7 cols; 1,3,5,8,10 if 10 or more cols)